CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/tp_g_phi_to_ts_manifold.md

 Different coprocessors handle different regions of the manifold.

 ### **4. Identity stability**
-Objects remain anchored in identity basins.
+Objects remain anchored in CBMn-series basins.

 ### **5. Drift detection**
 TS can detect when meaning is sliding out of a basin.

 ### **6. Governance enforcement**
-GB becomes geometric, not procedural.
+GBMn curvature becomes geometric, not procedural.

 This geometric layer allows TS to implement the **functional properties of coherent thought** without claiming to solve the underlying mystery of cognition.